JZambrana1612/Homelab-Network-Infrastructure/README.md

   - Wiped legacy partitions and allocated storage for virtualization.
 - Added basic Linux tools (`tree`) for navigation.
 - Partitioned 14GB to `lxc-storage (pve)` (not sufficient for hosting — NAS planned).
+- After struggling to determine the purpose of the Proxmox device, began attempting virtualization installs.
+  - Initial Ubuntu Server installation failed.
+  - Attempted NAS-backed Ubuntu install via UGREEN NAS — also failed.
+  - Switched to Alpine Linux as a lightweight alternative — failed again.
+  - Set project aside temporarily.
+  - Returned and successfully installed Ubuntu Server with improved resource allocation (4GB RAM, host has 8GB total).
+- First successful VM deployment used to host a Minecraft server:
+  - Installed Java 1.21
+  - Downloaded and configured Minecraft Java Edition 1.21.8
+  - Created dedicated `minecraft` user and a new file directory
+  - Corrected an IP conflict caused by assigning a reserved address
+  - Updated `server.properties` with the correct static IP
+  - Successfully tested LAN access
+  - Verified WAN functionality using dynamic DNS (external user was able to join)

 ### VPN
 - OpenVPN server configured directly on the Archer BE6500.